-Protect Your Bubble offer unbelievably cheap mobile insurance that’s ideal for students.
+Protect Your Bubble offer cheap but good value mobile insurance that’s ideal for students.

-One of Endsleigh’s selling points is that a new phone will always be provided within 24 hours – so it’s a great option if you can’t bear to be out of touch for too long.
+One of Endsleigh’s selling points is that a new phone will always be provided within one working day – so it’s a great option if you can’t bear to be out of touch for too long.

-As well as laptops and other gadgets, Endsleigh also offers insurance for your belongings, so you could get a great deal by sorting them out all together.
+As well as laptops and other gadgets, Endsleigh also offers insurance for your belongings, so you could get a good deal by sorting them out all together.

 If you’re looking for a degree of flexibility in exactly what you want covered and are looking for cheap as chips prices, it’s well worth nosing around at Insurance2go.